XYQuadrat/eth-cheatsheets/README.md

 # eth-cheatsheets

-A collection of LaTeX cheatsheets for the Computer Science program at ETH Zurich. **This repository has nothing to do with the cryptocurrency ETH.**
+A collection of LaTeX cheatsheets for the Computer Science program at ETH Zurich.

 Currently, the following cheatsheets are hosted here: